Agile vs. Waterfall: How To Choose The Right Approach For Your Project

 Author

-• Dawna Shahriari
+• Picture of author Dawna Shahriari

 Dawna Shahriari is currently studying marketing and supply chain management at the University of Maryland.
 She always had a strong passion for the business world and everything within it, from sales, to entrepreneurship, to team management.
 She is also interested in finance and is a member of a club that teaches and promotes financial literacy to her generation.